 A GP supported detox offers cheap solutions rather than expensive inpatient programmes.
 The limit of such services is that you remain exposed to the same disruptions and the probability of relapsing.

 You can recover from alcoholism, but you need the right level of support to prevent relapse and to encourage a safe detox.
-Our home detox service is fully compliant & registered with the CQC.
+Our home detox service is fully registered & compliant.
 To find help for safe alcohol detox, we are here to assist you with appropriate treatment options.

 A sober coach is also called as a sober companion and is there to assist you work through safe alcohol detox and reintegrate socially as part of your recovery.
 Both in-person and over-the-phone support is provided as you focus on your recovery.
 This includes medical assistance when you need to cope, learning to control triggers, and incorporating a healthy lifestyle.